 "I initiated this documentary, because there is great beauty in David Adler’s work and more people should know of it.
 Let’s help preserve architecturally significant buildings for future generations so they continue to inspire.
-This preservation process begins through education, often not provided in schools."
-Kristin N. Smith, Executive Producer
+This preservation process begins through education, often not provided in schools," Kristin N. Smith, BA, AS, MBA

 Perhaps due to his reticence about publicity, David Adler is frequently overlooked amongst notable architects.
 His oeuvre of classical architecture is very likely never to be repeated.
-There are several wonderful, out-of-print books on Adler, but we’ll reach a new, wider audience, because once completed, this visually compelling video may be televised and could be streamed anytime on tvs, cellphones, tablets and desktops.
+There are several wonderful books on Adler and this documentary project adds to his story record.

-"Arts and culture play an important role in community building: this program will offer to connect viewers through the art of architecture."
+"Arts and culture play an important role in community building: this program offers to connect viewers through the art of architecture."